 The biggest limiting factor is the likelihood of having problems uploading audio audit data to your server due to poor internet connectivity.
 If this is a factor, limit the duration of recordings as much as possible.
 This could be a reason to use time-based as opposed to question-based durations for audio audit recordings.
 Large recordings can be submitted to a laptop running SurveyCTO’s desktop client, SurveyCTO Desktop, as discussed above.

 Research ethics are an important consideration when collecting any information about people.
 To conduct your study, you may have been required to submit to an independent ethical review process in order to determine the scope for harm to human research subjects.
 Audio audits are certainly something that you should mention in such a process and in your study’s informed consent statement.

 Aside from clearance from ethical review boards, there are national and international rules and laws about the treatment of human subjects in research to which your study will be subject.
 An authoritative list is outside the scope of this article, but most research ethics bodies should be able to offer guidance.
 We recommend doing research on the requirements for the country and regions in which you’ll be collecting data.
-Such guidelines go beyond the scope for harm, often looking at precisely how data about respondents will be stored and safeguarded, and who will have access to that data and for what purposes.
-We also recommend familiarizing yourself with the legalities governing the audio recordings of human subjects in the country that your research is set to take place.
+Such guidelines go beyond the scope for harm, often looking at precisely how data about respondents will be stored and safeguarded, who will have access to that data, and for what purposes.
+We also recommend familiarizing yourself with the legalities governing the audio recordings of human subjects in the country where your research is set to take place.
 For those who are interested, SurveyCTO is compliant with the EU’s General Data Protection Regulation (GDPR).
 Should you have questions about any other sorts of legal compliance, please write to email@example.com or submit a support request.